Mario0716/Awesome-Robotics/README.md

 ## Equipment Setting🧪
 In this section, I will record some settings that I have ever made mistakes and validated.

-vision： Intel RealSense Depth Camera D435i [Installation on Ubuntu]()
+Vision： Intel RealSense Depth Camera D435i [Installation on Ubuntu]()